-The questions you need to ask yourself here are the following: “Where is your brand taking people?” and “What kind of people my customers want to become?”
+The questions you need to ask yourself here are the following: “Where is my brand taking people?” and “What kind of people do my customers want to become?”

-Whatever you’re selling, make sure that you’re clearly communicating how your product will transform your client’s lives when they engage with it.
+Whatever you’re selling, make sure you clearly communicate how your product will change the lives of your customers when they engage with it.

 Lesson #5: Give Away The “Why” and Sell The “How”